thepoly/hugo-book/README.md

   # (Optional, default true) Enables search function with flexsearch,
   # Index is built on fly, therefore it might slowdown your website.
+  # Configuration for indexing can be adjusted in i18n folder per language.
   BookSearch = true
 ```